 4. Eat and drink well at Boudin, Bourbon & Beer

-Nov.
-9 brings back Boudin, Bourbon & Beer, held in Champions Square and produced by the Emeril Lagasse Foundation.
-The night will feature over 70 of the country’s best chefs, as well as a cigar bar, a silent auction, drinks, and live music.
+November 8 brings back Boudin, Bourbon & Beer, held in Champions Square and produced by the Emeril Lagasse Foundation.
+The night will feature over 70 of the country’s best chefs, as well as a silent auction, drinks, and live music.

 The world’s largest concentration of po-boy sandwiches (anecdotally) takes place every November on Oak Street during the Oak Street Po-Boy Festival.
-The festival is scheduled for Sunday, Nov.
-11 from 10 a.m. to 6 p.m.
+Head to the festival on Sunday, Nov.
+3 from 10 a.m. to 6 p.m.
 Come try all types of po-boys from traditional shrimp or fried oyster to cochon de lait (suckling pig), and more.

-Now in its fourth year, NOLA Nerdlesque returns for a weekend of the nerdiest burlesque performances you have ever seen (think Game of Thrones, Jurassic Park, and other nerdy parodies).
-Catch performances at the Contemporary Arts Center on Nov.
-16 and 17 as well as workshops (and parties for lucky VIPs).
+Now in its fifth year, NOLA Nerdlesque returns for a weekend of the nerdiest burlesque performances you have ever seen (think Game of Thrones, Jurassic Park, and other nerdy parodies).
+Catch performances November 15 and 16.

 Get ready to eat gumbo, and a lot of it!
 Nov.
-17 and 18 brings us the Tremé Creole Gumbo Festival.
-If you love brass bands and a good pot of gumbo, you’ll love this festival, back for its 11th year.
-Admission to the fest, happening from 11 a.m. to 7:30 p.m at Armstrong Park, is free.
+16 and 17 brings us the Tremé Creole Gumbo Festival.
+If you love brass bands and a good pot of gumbo, you’ll love this festival, back for its 12th year.
+Admission to the fest is free.
+Stop by Armstrong Park from 11 a.m. to 7:30 p.m. both days to experience the festival.

 9. Fall into a cheese coma at Fête des Fromages

-The New Orleans Athletic Club hosts its 111th annual Turkey Day Race on Thanksgiving Day, Thursday, Nov.
-22 from 7-11 a.m.
-Wake up early for a pre-meal workout and get home with plenty of time to spare to spend with family or friends.
+The New Orleans Athletic Club hosts its 112th annual Turkey Day Race on Thanksgiving Day, Thursday, Nov.
+28 at 8 a.m.
+Wake up early for this pre-meal workout and get home with plenty of time to spare to spend with family or friends.
 The race follows a five mile path through City Park.
 Register today!